PaperStrike/Pjax/README.md

 ### Pick a script in `dist` folder

+Each script file has a related `.map` file, known as the [source map](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map), for debugging.
+Browsers won't fetch them without DevTools opened, so it won't affect your users' experiences.
+For more information, click the link to find out.

 #### To declare globally

 Link to `pjax.js` or `pjax.min.js` in a separate `<script>` tag as: